 We believe we have understanding when all we have is knowledge.
 For example, seeking out the top 10 holdings of any fund before you buy it.
 This tells you nothing about your likelihood of success.

-Of all the things you do understand, and those you can control, which are most likely to vastly increase your likelihood of success?
+Of all the things you do understand, and those you can control, which are most likely to vastly increase your likelihood of success in becoming a fund expert?

 Know the game you are in.
 When you are investing, you are pitching yourself against some of the smartest SOBs in the world, investing many billions, and with the most powerful computers at their disposal.